OmChauhan9/ser594_24fc_project/project_ml_experimentation.md

 * Batting Average (BA): 0.337
 * Stolen Bases: 73

-**Prediction Explanation:** Ronald Acuña Jr. had a season where the elite power-41 HR-was complemented by exceptional base-running skills, having swiped 73 SBs.
-The OPS and SLG should reflect the combo of speed and power, reflected in his high WAR.
-Model-predicted WAR, OPS, and SLG should be reflective of those contributions made.
-With the strong balance between power and speed for Acuña, he is considered a top-tier player, and the model should ideally predict values as close as possible to the actual numbers.
-Large deviations from the actual figures would need to be justified by analyzing which features are influencing the predictions.
+**Prediction Explanation:** Ronald Acuña Jr. had an outstanding season, combining elite power (41 home runs) with exceptional speed (73 stolen bases).
+His On-Base Percentage (OBP) of 0.416 indicates his ability to get on base frequently, while his Slugging Percentage (SLG) of 0.596 reflects his power-hitting prowess.
+The model’s predictions for WAR, OBP, and SLG should capture both his speed and power contributions.
+Large discrepancies between predicted and actual values would need analysis to determine which features may not have fully captured Acuña's unique skill set.

 ## Interesting Features
 ### Feature A
 **Feature:** Batting Average (BA)

-**Justification:** BA is a base offensive statistic that calculates how well players reach a base by hitting the ball.
-In general, a high BA-like 0.337 for Acuña and 0.307 for Betts-would have a good correlation with OPS and SLG because a player who continually hit would have high rates on-base and slugging percentages.
-At the same time, when speaking about WAR, a higher BA automatically increases the contribution made by a player to his team's success.
-We would thus anticipate that the model relies most heavily on BA when predicting OPS and WAR.
+**Justification:** BA is a fundamental offensive statistic that measures how well players hit to get on base.
+A high BA—like 0.337 for Acuña and 0.307 for Betts—often correlates with other important metrics like On-Base Percentage (OBP) and Slugging Percentage (SLG).
+Players with higher BA are likely to reach base more frequently, which directly contributes to their OBP.
+Additionally, since BA impacts a player's overall offensive production, a higher BA will also influence a player’s WAR, reflecting their overall contribution to team success.
+Therefore, we expect the model to rely heavily on BA when predicting OBP and WAR.

 ### Feature B
 **Feature:** Home Runs (HR)

-**Justification:** Home Runs are a major contributor to the player's slugging percentage, SLG, which directly contributes to OPS.
-A player with a high number of HRs, like Acuña with 41 and Betts with 39, has more power and results in higher run production, thus giving way to a higher SLG and WAR.
-The model should consider HR as a robust indicator of offensive output, especially for predictions concerning SLG and OPS.
+**Justification:** Home Runs are a significant factor in a player’s Slugging Percentage (SLG), as they represent the highest value hit a player can achieve.
+For players like Acuña (41 HR) and Betts (39 HR), HRs are key drivers of offensive production and influence their SLG and WAR.
+A high HR count also helps improve a player's ability to score or drive in runs, thus boosting their contribution to the team's overall success.
+The model should treat HR as a key indicator for predicting SLG and, to a lesser extent, OBP, while playing a crucial role in predicting overall offensive output reflected in WAR.

 ## Experiments
 ### Varying A (Batting Average)
-**Prediction Trend Seen:** With an increase in Batting Average (BA), we find that the model produces greater values for both OPS and WAR.
-This is as we'd expect, since BA should tell us how often a player manages to get on base consistently, thereby contributing towards the offensive production of his team.
-The model's prediction seems to align with this, showing a positive relationship between BA and the target metrics.
+**Prediction Trend Seen:** With an increase in Batting Average (BA), the model predicts greater values for both OBP and WAR.
+This makes sense, as BA directly affects how often a player gets on base, which in turn influences OBP.
+A higher OBP means the player is contributing significantly to the team’s offensive success.
+The model accurately captures this relationship, showing a positive correlation between BA and the target metrics (OBP and WAR).

 ### Varying B (Home Runs)
-**Prediction Trend Seen:** If Home Runs (HR) are increased, the model predicts a steep rise in SLG, and by extension, OPS.
-This makes intuitive sense, since HRs are, by far and away, the largest contributor to SLG.
-WAR also rises slightly, given the correlation between power hitting and overall contribution to the team.
-The model uses HR as an important factor for predicting SLG and OPS.
+**Prediction Trend Seen:** It increases the SLG, with great increments in a manner expected from a higher-scoring hit type like HRs.
+Correspondingly, it increases in terms of power production toward higher WARs since power hitters are normally very valuable toward team outcomes.
+SLG and WAR increase, accordingly, in accordance with the role that home runs have as leading indicators of offensive impact.

 ### Varying A and B together
-**Prediction Trend Seen:** The model would predict that when BA and HR are increased together, there will be even stronger increases in OPS and WAR.
-Players with both a high BA and high HR are few but very valuable; this is because they can both reach base consistently and hit for power.
-This synergy ensures that the overall offensive contributions become higher, and the model reproduces such a dynamic rather well by predicting that players with high values in both metrics will have superior overall performance.
+**Prediction Trend Seen:** When both Batting Average (BA) and Home Runs (HR) increase, the model predicts a significant rise in both OBP, SLG, and WAR.
+Players who excel in both areas (high BA and high HR) are rare but extremely valuable because they combine consistent hitting with power.
+The model accurately reflects this synergy, predicting that players with high values in both metrics will have outstanding overall offensive performance and team contributions.

 ### Varying A and B inversely
-**Prediction Trend Seen:** When BA and HR are opposites, the model predicts players with a high BA but lower HR will have a higher OPS than players with a low BA but high HR.
-In terms of WAR, though, the high-HR/low-BA players might still contribute a great deal because power hitters tend to drive in more runs.
-The model correctly reflects this trade-off, yet a marked depreciation of predicted values occurs for those players who are only good at one of the skills.
+**Prediction Trend Seen:** When BA and HR vary inversely (e.g., high BA but low HR or vice versa), the model predicts that players with a high BA but fewer HRs will have a higher OBP compared to those with a low BA but many HRs.
+However, power hitters with a lower BA but more HRs may still contribute significantly to SLG and WAR because HRs provide substantial run production.
+The model captures this trade-off, but there is a clear reduction in predicted values for players excelling in only one of these areas (either BA or HR), rather than both.